 Support Carbage On Sponsus and Patreon

 I would like to ask for your support on Sponsus and Patreon.
 I love doing these videos and it seems you guys always want more.
 However, doing videos and these articles means I must take time away from doing other income generating work.
-That’s the reason why you don’t get to see me do videos and articles on CarbageOnline.com as often as I need to.
+That is the reason you don’t get to see me do videos and articles on CarbageOnline.com as often as I need to.

 In fact, this will be the only way for you to see the full gallery of the 2020 C8 Corvette.
 See the gallery by supporting us today!